ArchAngel2190/Discord.Bot/README.md

 3. Open the `config.yml` file and locate [line 17](https://github.com/ArchAngel2190/Discord.Bot/blob/fb3857c2db30bfe246f365ab06c96b426f7bdc0c/config.yml#L17).
 4. Set the value of INSTRUCTIONS at [line 17](https://github.com/ArchAngel2190/Discord.Bot/blob/fb3857c2db30bfe246f365ab06c96b426f7bdc0c/config.yml#L17) as `"yourfile"` to specify the custom persona.

-⚠️ You don't explicitly need to use the name `yourfile` for persona name and set it in `config.yml`, name it whatever you want.
+⚠️ You don't explicitly need to use the name `yourfile` for persona name and set it in `config.yml`, name it whatever you want as long as you update `config.yml` to match.

 # Installation
 Follow this guide in its entirety.
 Or don't, I'm not your real dad.
 If you run into problems, use the internet or ChatGPT - they are your friends and ChatGPT is actually surprisingly good at interpreting code errors if you don't know how.

 ## Prerequisites:
 - This installation guide and all writings on this page were designed with Linux in mind.
 The tutorial assumes you are using the CLI to operate.
-Linux was used to modify this bot and so all commands listed here will be in Linux format.
+Linux was used to create/modify this bot and so all commands listed here will be in Linux format.
 If you are compiling/editing this bot on Windows, you may not be able to copy/paste all the below commands.
 - This bot runs on **Python <3.13.** If you try to run this bot on Python 3.13, *it will fail and you will be confused.* This bot MUST use Python 3.12 or older.
 Use venv or pipx to install older python versions and make sure that to run the bot you use **python3.12 main.py** and not **python main.py.**

 ## Installation guide: